Audi Q5: Emissions concerns

-On the 19th of August 2020 tagesschau.de reported that "turning the steering wheel changes exhaust emissions" significantly under test conditions.
+On the 19 August 2020, tagesschau.de reported that "turning the steering wheel changes exhaust emissions" significantly under test conditions.

-The First Generation 3.2L FSI engine is extremely prone to carbon buildup in the secondary air injection system, resulting in an extremely costly and necessary repair—which often rears its head following the warranty period.
+The first generation 3.2L FSI engine is extremely prone to carbon buildup in the secondary air injection system, resulting in an extremely costly and necessary repair—which often rears its head following the warranty period.

-Second generation (Typ 80A; 2017–present)
+Second generation (Typ FY; 2016)

 The second generation Q5 (Typ FY) was revealed at the 2016 Paris Motor Show.
+Production began at the Audi Mexico plant on 30 September 2016, for the 2017 model year.

-Long wheelbase version (Q5L), (2018-)
+Long wheelbase version (Q5L), (2018–)

 A long wheelbase version was unveiled at the Beijing Auto Show, with 88 mm added to the car, resulting in 23 percent more legroom.

 Markets

 Asia

 The second generation of the Q5 will be the first generation of the Q5 to be sold in Bangladesh.

-The Q5 was launched in Thailand in August 2017, where a sole S line powered by a 2.0 TFSI engine (45 TFSI) and 2.0 TDI engine (40 TDI) with an Quattro all wheel drive system is available.
+The Q5 was launched in Thailand in August 2017, where a sole S-line powered by a 2.0 TFSI engine (45 TFSI) and 2.0 TDI engine (40 TDI) with a Quattro all wheel drive system is available.

-The Q5 was launched in Malaysia in March 2019, where a sole Sport trim line powered by a 2.0 TFSI engine with an Quattro all wheel drive system is available.
+The Q5 was launched in Malaysia in March 2019, where a sole Sport trim line powered by a 2.0 TFSI engine with a Quattro all wheel drive system is available.

-Fast forward to August 2021, the facelifted Q5 was launched in Malaysia. with the sportier S Line trim.
+In August 2021, the facelifted Q5 was launched in Malaysia, with the sports-oriented S-Line trim package.
 It gets a 2.0 TFSI engine with mild-hybrid tech, Quattro AWD and the S Tronic dual-clutch transmission.
-Not long after, the Q5 Sportback also made its local debut here in Malaysia.
+Not long after, the Q5 Sportback also made its local debut in Malaysia.